“In case you ever feel like you are failing as a parent, these are the things I Googled this week:

 We still on for brunch Sunday?
 (I promise we are lice-free!!)”

-This is an actual text I received from my close friend Margaret, an integral part of my mom tribe and one of the founding members of a four-woman group we have affectionately deemed “The Kid Leash Club.”
+This is an actual text I received from my close friend Margaret, an integral part of my mom squad and one of the founding members of a four-woman group we have affectionately deemed “The Kid Leash Club.”
 (We joke about putting our children on leashes, but after a few close calls, it’s not an entirely empty threat.)

 The most common refrain I hear from women hunkered deep in the trenches of new motherhood is how desperately lonely it can be, particularly in the first few months.
 When you’re homebound with a tiny human whose interactions are limited to eating, sleeping, and pooping, it’s not hard to see why.